kchua/kchua.github.io/posts/math/riemannian-geometry/ch1.md

 We refer to $(M, g)$ as a *Riemannian manifold*.
 Observe that the Riemannian metric defines an inner product on every tangent space of the manifold.
+Having this notion of an inner product allows us to define familiar concepts such as norms and angles for each tangent space.

 One may ask if Riemannian metrics even exist (of course, beyond the natural Riemannian metric on Euclidean space).
 The following proposition demonstrates, in fact, that every smooth manifold can be endowed with a Riemannian metric.